JeffersonLab/clas12-timeline/qa-physics/README.md

       * DAQ-ungated FC charge at end of 5-file (maximum readout)
       * average livetime
     * monitoring HIPO file, `[output_directory]/monitor_${runnum}.hipo`, contains several plots
-      * there is one plot per 'segment' where a segment is a single DST file (5-file) or a set of 10000 events for skim files
+      * there is one plot per 'time bin', defined as a set of consecutive events satisfying:
+        * at least a certain number of events with `RUN::scaler`
+        * at least a certain number of overall events

 ### Data Organization
 * use the script `datasetOrganize.sh`